Mike Kalambay

 Mike Kalambay Kabamuanshi (born April 21, 1980) is a Congolese gospel singer-songwriter whose origin is from Mbuji-Mayi, Democratic Republic of the Congo.
 Mike Kalambay also founded Shekina Music, the group that performed the songs with him from 2005 to 2023.

 Early life

 Mike Kalambay was born in Kinshasa.
 His parents are Joseph Kabamuanishi and Monique Ngola.
-He spent his early childhood in Mbuji-Mayi with his maternal grandmother and moved to Kinshasa at age 9.
-He has 4 siblings from his parent’s union whose names are Alan, Guy, Natalie and Julie along with his 22 half siblings.
+He spent his early childhood in Mbuji-Mayi.
+He has 4 siblings from his parents' union whose names are Alan, Guy, Natalie and Julie along with his 22 half siblings.
 His father is a polygamist and his mother is the fourth wife.
-Mike spent his early years singing in the youth choir and was eventually discovered by singing at a competition hosted by Charles Mombaya.
+Mike spent his early years singing in the youth choir.